 We have used a SVM classifier with Gaussian kernel.
 The outputs of this classifier applied on our samples fall in [-8, 5] interval.
-Let us denote the classifier outputs in descending order by $O_1$ , $O_2$ , ..., $O{10}$ ( $O_1 \ge O_2 \ge ... \ge O{10}$ ).
-The rejection criterion is based on the "top two" classifier outputs.
-All the samples with highest value of classifier outputs that is smaller than a certain threshold $T_1$ ( $O_1 < T_1$ ) or for which the difference between the "top two" classifier outputs is smaller than a certain threshold $T_2$ ( $O_1 - O_2 < T_2$ ) are rejected.
-Varying these thresholds to obtain reliability of at least 99% we have obtained the results shown in Table 1.
+Let us denote the classifier outputs in descending order by $O_1, O_2, ..., O{10}$ ($O_1 \ge O_2 \ge ... \ge O{10}$).
+The rejection criterion is based on the top two classifier outputs.
+All the samples with highest value of classifier outputs that is smaller than a certain threshold T_1 ($O_1 < T_1$) or for which the difference between the top two classifier outputs is smaller than a certain threshold T_2 ($O_1 - O_2 < T_2$) are rejected.
+Varying these thresholds to obtain reliability of at least 99% we have obtained the results shown in Table 4.1.

 Recog. is the classifier recognition rate.
-RRecog., Miscl. and Rejec. denote the recognition, misclassification and rejection rates for reliability of at least 99%.
-Reliab. denotes the reliability that is calculated as Reliability = Recognition/(100% - Rejection).
-The results show that the statistical feature set has stronger discrimination power and provides better recognition rates.
-However, the recognition rate on the statistical feature set is more than 0.7 percent lower than the

-Table 1.
-Recognition rates on the structural, statistical and both feature families recognition rate of the classifier applied to the complete feature set.
+RRecog., Miscl. and Rejec. denote the recognition, misclassification and rejection rates for reliability of at least 99% provided by the rejection criterion using the corresponding values of T_1 and T_2 .
+Reliab. denotes the reliability that is calculated as Reliability = RRecog./(100% - Rejec.).
+These results show that the statistical feature set has stronger discrimination power and provide better recognition rate.
+However, the recognition rate of the statistical feature set is more than 0.7 percent lower than the recognition rate of the classifier applied to the complete feature set.